saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/debugging.md

 For more details check [debug package](https://github.com/debug-js/debug#usage).

-### Enabling in Browser context
+### Enabling in the browser context

 Set `localStorage.debug = 'app-sdk:{namepsaces}'` in your frontend code.
 For more details see [debug package](https://github.com/debug-js/debug#browser-support).

 #### Debug in iframe

 Note, that Saleor Apps are usually hosted on a different domain than Saleor Dashboard.
-That means `localStorage` must be called in the context of the App's URL, not Saleor Dashboard.
+That means `localStorage` must be called in the context of the App's URL, not the Saleor Dashboard.

 #### Example